 Unfortunately speaker Julian Richards was unable to attend the seminar.
 The change to the timetable enabled more time for questions and answers from the York delegates as well as virtual participants.

-Questions to speakers Session 2: Breakout Discussion
+Session 2: Breakout Discussion

 14.15 – 15.45 Introduced by Keith May (English Heritage)

 Ceri Binding, Hypermedia Research Unit, University of South Wales

 Paul Cripps, Hypermedia Research Unit, University of South Wales